 Kenyan-born nurses (KBNs) continue to be an important part of the nursing workforce in the United States of America (USA).
 They bring their skills, knowledge, and experience to their new areas of nursing practice.
 Even though it may be challenging to adapt, Kenyan Nurse's skills, knowledge, and experiences may be enhanced by successfully integrating them in the American healthcare system.
 Some of these challenges include socio-cultural difference; structure of healthcare systems; technology; language such as abbreviations, expressions, and phrases; and new environment.
 This study will be conducted using a quantitative research method and purposeful survey of 20 KBNs using Cross Cultural Adaptability Inventory (CCAI) tool.
 By focusing on KBNs working in the US, this study will help US hospitals and nursing employers to better understand the transition process of KBNs.
 Transitioning programs bridges the practices gaps between KBNs to their new setting.
 This study will examine how KBNs adapt to the American healthcare culture.

 Tangwar, Emily, "Adaptation of Kenyan-Born Registered Nurses into the American Healthcare System" (2014).
 Nursing Theses and Capstone Projects.
-Paper 38.
+38.